microsoft/vcpkg-docs/vcpkg/maintainers/handling-usage-files.md

 ---
-title: Supplying usage for ports
+title: Provide usage documentation for your packages
-description: Guidance for handling usage files.
+description: Guidance for adding usage documentation to packages
 author: JavierMatosD
 ms.author: javiermat
 ms.date: 06/30/2023
 ---
-# Suppyling usage for ports
+# Provide usage documentation for your packages

 ## Overview

-Providing usage documentation for ports allows users to easily adopt them in their projects.
+Providing usage documentation for packages allows users to easily adopt them in their projects.
 We highly encourage providing a `usage` file within the ports directory (`ports/<port name>/usage`) that describes the minimal steps necessary to integrate with a buildsystem.

 ### Supplying a usage file

-To provide usage documentation put a `usage` text file in the port's `share` installation directory.
-The recommended approach is to call the `configure_file()` function in `portfile.cmake`.
+To provide usage documentation just put a text file named `usage` in the port's `share` installation directory.
+The recommended method is to call the `configure_file()` function in `portfile.cmake`.

 For example: